 The likelihood of large yield shocks may be substantial.
 For example, Rivington et al. (2015) estimate an 80% likelihood of a 10% or greater global yield shock due to multiple breadbasket failure within this century.
-This probability combined with the probability of the abovementioned catastrophes, based on current estimates and preparations, moves to over 90% for this century at least one of them happening (Barrett et al., 2013; Denkenberger et al., 2021, 2022), with the majority of the probability mass coming from multiple breadbasket failures.
+This probability combined with the probability of the abovementioned catastrophes, based on current estimates and preparations, moves to over 90% for this century at least one of them happening (Barrett et al., 2013; Denkenberger et al., 2021, 2022; Karger et al., 2023), with the majority of the probability mass coming from multiple breadbasket failures.
 While these numbers are highly uncertain, they highlight that there is the need to understand better what might happen if yield shocks on such a scale occur.

 While the impacts of climate change and extreme events on trade have been studied more in recent years (Hedlund et al., 2022; Thang, 2024), only limited research has been conducted regarding the effects of GCIL and ASRS on food production and trade.
 The research that does exist assumes that trade will continue as it is now or cease completely (Hochman et al., 2022; Rivers et al., 2024a; Xia et al., 2022).
 These simplifications reduce the enormous complexity of how our food system might react to global catastrophic risks.
-While some preliminary economic research on smaller nuclear conflicts has been conducted (Hochman et al., 2022), economic models struggle in modelling extreme shocks, such as those associated with ASRSs or global catastrophic infrastructure loss, as they do not account for the direct destruction, sudden and big changes, as well as loss of life and other effects of global catastrophes (Arnscheidt et al., 2024).
+While some preliminary economic research on smaller nuclear conflicts has been conducted (Hochman et al., 2022), broader insight, especially into the consequences of a wider range of scenarios, is needed.